 In the meantime, quarterback Drew Brees can stand in the pocket and deliver strikes because of his solid pocket protection.
 And as Ramczyk's run blocking improves, expect Saints running backs to attack the edge more often.

 New York Giants: DL B.J.
 Hill

-The New York Giants need a pass-rusher opposite Oliver Vernon on the second level, but rookie defensive end B.J.
+The New York Giants need a pass-rusher opposite Olivier Vernon on the second level, but rookie defensive end B.J.
 Hill has compensated for the lack of pressure off the edge with a team-leading five sacks.

 Big Blue traded Damon Harrison, one of their most accomplished defensive linemen, to the Lions.
 Dalvin Tomlinson has solidified his spot at the nose of the front line.
 Despite the subtraction of a high-end run defender who occupies blockers, Hill has slipped through trenches to make an immediate impact.

 As a rookie, the NC State product looks impressive in defensive coordinator James Bettcher's scheme.
 Vernon is still the top pass-rusher for this defensive group when healthy, but he now may have long-term help on the interior.